Aquarium UV Sterilizer Overview

 What is UV Sterilization?

-It's a very simple process using ultra violet (UV) light for rendering sterile unwanted free floating bacteria, algae and parasitic organisms, like ich.
-The UV sterilizer light affects the living cells by altering the structure of the cell's nuclear material.
+It's a very simple process using ultraviolet (UV) light for rendering sterile unwanted free-floating bacteria, algae, and parasitic organisms, like ich.
+The UV sterilizer light affects living cells by altering the structure of the cell's nuclear material.
 The end result is the organisms fail to reproduce, eradicating your aquarium or pond water of these unwanted nuisances.

 How are they set up?

 There are THREE types of UV sterilizer set-ups, the in-line , the in-tank (or in-pond) and the hang-on types (some sterilizers can be hooked up as a hang-on or an in-tank sterilizer).
 The in-line set-up usually has the sterilizer under the tank (or beside a pond) in line with a pump and filter (if a mechanical filter is used).
-Hang-on uv sterilizers have a mechanism for hanging the uv off the back of an aquarium.
-This is often easier to set-up, but hobbyists often prefer the in-line set-up because it removes the somewhat unsightly piece of equipment from view.
-You could also hang a hang-on uv from a sump.
-The JBJ SUBMariner comes with an integrated pump and is placed directly in the aquarium.
+For most ponds and tanks above 100 gallons you will need to get an in-line UV sterilizer.

 How about UV sterilizer safety?